scrungus/ZeroTetris/README.md

 ### 2.1.
 Available environments

-There are currently two environments provided:
+There are three environments provided:

-- `simplifiedtetris-binary-v0`: The observation space is a flattened NumPy array containing a binary representation of the grid, plus the current piece's ID
+- `simplifiedtetris-binary-v0`: The observation space is a flattened NumPy array containing a binary representation of the grid, plus the current piece's ID.
+A reward of +1 is given for each line cleared, and 0 otherwise
-- `simplifiedtetris-partbinary-v0`: The observation space is a flattened NumPy array containing a binary representation of the grid excluding the top `piece_size` rows, plus the current piece's ID
+- `simplifiedtetris-partbinary-v0`: The observation space is a flattened NumPy array containing a binary representation of the grid excluding the top `piece_size` rows, plus the current piece's ID.
+A reward of +1 is given for each line cleared, and 0 otherwise
+- `simplifiedtetris-binary-shaped-v0`: The observation space is a flattened NumPy array containing a binary representation of the grid, plus the current piece's ID.
+The reward function is a potential-based reward function based on the _holes_ feature

 ### 2.2.
 Methods